dgakane/covid19/README.md

 # covid19
-source code or notebooks related to Covid-19
+Source code or notebooks related to Covid-19